toss/es-git/docs/ko/reference/classes/Tag.md

 > **message**(): `null` \| `string`

-Get the message of a tag
+Get the message of a tag.

-Returns `null` if there is no message or if it is not valid utf8
+Returns `null` if there is no message or if it is not valid utf8.

 #### 반환 형식: